Friend09/copilot_practice_material/demo/advanced/demo4_custom_instructions.md

 ### If domain expertise seems shallow

-- Enhance custom instructions with more detail
+- Enhance custom instructions with more web scraping details
-- Provide more domain-specific examples
+- Provide more domain-specific examples and use cases
-- Use industry-standard terminology consistently
+- Use industry-standard terminology for data extraction
-- Ask for explanations of domain concepts
+- Ask for explanations of scraping and automation concepts

 ---